 Entertainment from German musicians like the Prost and Die Mitternachters attend annually, and guests are encouraged to put on any traditional clothing they have for this event.

-This event is held normally the first weekend of October, in Historic Collinsville, and features nineteenth-century, living-history, costumed tour-guides, and battle reenactments.
+This event in Historic Collinsville features 19th-century, living-history, costumed tour-guides, and battle reenactments.
 The event also includes a variety of pioneer activities including a special children's day of hayrides, face painting, and games.

 Historic Collinsville is a great place to visit to see a living history museum in action.
 These authentically restored log houses even have outbuildings from the 1830's.